edjostenes/download_assets/README.md

 # download_assets
 This package download and uncompress to local storage all assets that are not included in your app.
-Some files should not being included in one of my jobs, this way I just created this plugin.

 # Supported platforms
 * iOS